YessineMkaouar/radiology-image-analysis/README.md

-# AI Radiology Analysis Assistant / Assistant d'Analyse Radiologique IA
+# AI Radiology Analysis Assistant

 > An intelligent assistant for radiological image analysis using Gemini 2.5 Pro and a modern Gradio interface.

-*Un assistant intelligent pour l'analyse d'images radiologiques utilisant Gemini 2.5 Pro et une interface Gradio moderne.*

 ## 🎯 Features